anotherhadi/github-recon/README.md

 -m, --max-distance int       Maximum Levenshtein distance for matching usernames & emails (only for deep scan) (default 20) -S, --silent                 Suppress all non-essential output
-    --spoof-email            Spoof email (only for email mode) (default true) -h, --hide-avatar            Hide the avatar in the output -j, --json string            Write results to specified JSON file
+    --spoof-email            Spoof email (only for email mode) (default true) -a, --hide-avatar            Hide the avatar in the output -j, --json string            Write results to specified JSON file
 ```